Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/3rd-level/magic-circle-2024.md

   - S
   - M
 material: "salt and powdered silver worth 100+ gp, which the spell consumes"
-duration: "1 Hour
+duration: "1 Hour"
-cast_time: "1 Minute
+cast_time: "1 Minute"
 description: |
   You create a 10-foot-radius, 20-foot-tall Cylinder of magical energy centered on a point on the ground that you can see within range.
 Glowing runes appear wherever the Cylinder intersects with the floor or other surface.